 There are several types of PAH medications, and they work in different ways.

 Activin signaling inhibitors are a newer type of drug for treating PAH.
-The first drug in this class has been found to help improve PAH symptoms, and it potentially helps slow disease progression by stopping the chain of events leading to increased pressure on the heart.
+The first drug in this class has been found to improve PAH symptoms.
+It may also slow disease progression by stopping the chain of events that leads to increased pressure on the heart.

 Anticoagulants can help prevent blood clots, which may contribute to disease progression in PAH.

-Also known as water pills, diuretics help widen the blood vessels, making it easier for the kidneys to eliminate excess fluid and salt.
-For people with PAH, diuretics can help reduce swelling.
+Also called water pills, diuretics help your body get rid of extra fluid and salt.
+For people with PAH, they can help reduce swelling.

 Pulmonary vasodilators can help improve blood flow by opening narrowed blood vessels.
 This can reduce the pressure on the heart and help ease PAH symptoms.